An Unwavering Mission: Excellence and Equity in the Classroom

 Improving Instructional Leadership

-The 5D™ Framework is the only comprehensive instructional framework in the country accompanied by an on-line assessment tool that measures leaders’ ability to observe and analyze instruction, provide useful and timely feedback to teachers, and guide teachers’ learning.
-More than 2,000 district leaders, school leaders, and coaches nationwide have participated in the 5D™ assessment process since its development.
+The 5D Framework is the only comprehensive instructional framework in the country accompanied by an on-line assessment tool that measures leaders’ ability to observe and analyze instruction, provide useful and timely feedback to teachers, and guide teachers’ learning.
+More than 5,000 district leaders, school leaders, and coaches nationwide have participated in the 5D/MILE™assessment process since its development.

-Today, after 15 years of service, CEL has become a national thought leader, working with hundreds of schools, districts, universities, service districts, and professional groups to enhance professional practice and develop strong leadership for school improvement.
+Today, after 18 years of service, CEL has become a national thought leader, working with hundreds of schools, districts, universities, service districts, and professional groups to enhance professional practice and develop strong leadership for student learning.
 In Washington state alone, our current and past work has touched more than 100 school districts.

-As a research-affiliated institute, we are always examining our own practices, always deepening our own understanding, and always moving forward with one unwavering goal: To create excellent, equitable learning opportunities for all students.
+As a research-affiliated center, we are always examining our own practices, always deepening our own understanding, and always moving forward with one unwavering goal: To eliminate educational inequities by creating cultures of rigorous teaching, learning and leading.